optimalprimate/optimalprimate.github.io/_posts/2021-03-09-smart-thermostat.markdown

 ---

-# DIY Smart Thermostat

-## I want smart heating.
+# I want smart heating.
 I rent a flat so adapted what was there.

 ![final_thermostat](/images/thermo_6.jpg)